ai4mi/acml2022-ml4mi-workshop/index.md

 <h2>Program</h2>

-<p>The workshop will use <font color='FF0000'> Europe/Zurich time (UTC+2, your browser's time zone) </font> for scheduling, and it will be combined with invited talks and contributed talks.
+<p>The workshop will use <font color='FF0000'> India time (UTC+5:30, your browser's time zone) </font> for scheduling, and it will be combined with invited talks and contributed talks.
 Details will follow.

 <hr/>